blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 VM1# ifup eth0
 ```

-The VM _VM1_ should successfully connect with the DHCP server running on teh NAT and request an IP address.
+The VM _VM1_ should successfully connect with the DHCP server running on the NAT and request an IP address.
 In my case, it was assigned the IP address, `172.17.0.10/24`.

 ### Test Internet Connectivity